-The Fair Credit Reporting Act, which is enforced by the Federal Trade Commission (FTC), provides the guidelines employers need to follow when performing employment screening.
+The Fair Credit Reporting Act, which is enforced by the Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB), provides the guidelines employers need to follow when performing employment screening.
 The FCRA requirements apply whenever an employer requests a "consumer report" or "investigative consumer report" from an agency such as Info Cubic.
 A "consumer report" includes any written, oral or other communication of any information by a consumer-reporting agency regarding an individual's credit worthiness, credit standing, credit capacity, character, general reputation, personal characteristics or mode of living which is used as a factor to establish eligibility for employment.The FCRA requires that employers must comply with certain reporting requirements when using an agency to screen employees or applicants.
-To obtain a report, the employer must first provide certification to the consumer-reporting agency that they:
+To obtain a report for employment purposes, the employer must first provide certification to the consumer-reporting agency that they:

 - Have provided the required disclosure to the applicant or employee.